OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### Remediation

 ProGuard should be used to strip unneeded debugging information from the Java bytecode.
 By default, ProGuard removes attributes that are useful for debugging, including line numbers, source file names and variable names.
-ProGuard is a free Java class file shrinker, optimizer, obfuscator, and preverifier.
+ProGuard is a free Java class file shrinker, optimizer, obfuscator and pre-verifier.
 It is shipped with Android’s SDK tools.
 To activate shrinking for the release build, add the following to build.gradle:

 ```
 android {